 1. Competition control (weed control before plant installation) 2.
 Native plant installation

 For large projects that require a native seed drill, I’ll work with one of my partners.

 This diverse category of habitats can include fishing ponds, wet fields, forested wetlands, vernal pools, old cattle watering holes and constructed wetlands.

 The common goal for all of these habitats is to improve plant communities.
 Management of open water projects typically target shoreline and adjacent terrestrial plant communities.
 Shallow water habitats and other wetland types may see management throughout.

 1. Invasive plant control 2.
 Plant installation

-For projects that require permitting or earth moving, we will work with one of our partners.
+For projects that require permitting or earth moving, I’ll work with one of my partners.